stamler/charade/README.md

 - PATCH and GET where IDs are specified
 - POST with multiple entries (likely an extension of the base software like middleware or a plugin)
 - More complex queries (likely an extension of the base software like middleware or a plugin)

-### Other
-- Write Tests and TEST
-- Clean up the code and make it generic for deployment
-- Create installer
-- Build in ability to run against other databases like SQLite, PostgreSQL, or Redshift